Corbin Carroll Player Props: Diamondbacks vs. Rays

-The Arizona Diamondbacks, including Corbin Carroll (.244 on-base percentage in past 10 games, 129 points below season-long percentage), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Chase Field, Wednesday at 9:40 PM ET.
+On Thursday, Corbin Carroll (.244 on-base percentage in past 10 games, 128 points below season-long percentage) and the Arizona Diamondbacks face the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
+First pitch is at 3:40 PM ET.

-In his previous game, he racked up three RBI (going 2-for-4 with a home run) against the Rays.
+He had a one-hit performance in his most recent game (1-for-4) against the Rays.

 Corbin Carroll Game Info & Props vs. the Rays